 |Organisation (O)||The complete company name as it is recorded in public databases like CVR. (e.g.: NOTyours A/S) company name/city/state/country is ignored on a domain validated certificate, but should still be completed correctly.|

 |Organizational Unit (OU)||The department or similarly descriptive part of the company. (e.g.: IT-department) can also just be the company name.|

 |State (S)||State or region.
 In Denmark the Location is used. (e.g.: Ørum Djurs)|

 |Country (C)||ISO standard two-letter country code. (e.g.: DK) Has to be capitalized|

 |Location (L)||City name. (e.g.: Ørum Djurs)|

-Beware that the issuers has raised the requirements for number of bits in an SSL-certificate, minimum requirement is 2048 bits.
+Beware that the issuers have raised the requirements for the number of bits in an SSL certificate, the minimum requirement is 2048 bits.